-Specific toxicity, pathogenicity and infectiveness studies (283/2013; 5.3)

-In certain cases, it may be necessary to carry out additional studies to further clarify the adverse human effects.
+Specific toxicity, pathogenicity and infectiveness studies (283/2013; 5.3) In certain cases, it may be necessary to carry out additional studies to further clarify the adverse human effects.
 In particular, if results from earlier studies indicate that the microorganism may cause long-term health effects, studies on chronic toxicity, pathogenicity and infectiveness, carcinogenicity and reproductive toxicity must be carried out.
+Microorganisms infective to human cell lines may also need further investigations.

-1 James T. MacGregor.
+&lt;sup>1 James T. MacGregor.
 Genetic Toxicity Assessment of Microbial Pesticides: Needs and Recommended approaches.
 Report to OECD.
 December 2005